cuppa-framework/cuppa/docs/_docs/tutorial.md

 In this example, we have grouped together tests for an empty list.

-`when` blocks are very similar to `describe` blocks and can be used interchangeable.
+`when` blocks are very similar to `describe` blocks and can be used interchangeably.
 The only difference is that Cuppa adds the word "when" in reports:

 ```